alexhudspith/rust-cookbook/README.md

 ### Running the Tests

-This crate uses the unstable feature `lazy_cell` and so needs a nightly build of Rust.
+This crate uses a few unstable features and so needs a nightly build of Rust.

 To run, use `cargo +nightly test` in the project directory.